 |

-Join a ranger for an opportunity to look for some of the reptiles that inhabit our region.
-Moderate 1.5 mile hike.
-A brief safety talk will take place before the hike.
-Begins at the Tower Trail trailhead.
-Registration required; 12 people max. $5 parking.
+Join us for an opportunity to look for some of the reptiles that inhabit our region.
+1.5 miles/moderate.
+Begins at 10am at the beach area.
+Registration required.
+12 people max. $5 parking.
 706-422-1932.

 |